davidvargaspuga/tippy/README.md

 Challenges I encountered:
 1. Finding where the different features in Xcode (i.e. Assistant Editor) were since the Xcode version I have is different than the version in the tutorial.
 2. Being creative with the UI.
 My creativity is limited because my iOS dev skills are too.
+Not for long though!

 ## License